msanders25/Patent-Drawings/README.md

 ## Drawing Overview

-The purpose of this repository is to showcase various patent drawings I have completed while working as a Patent Illustrator.
-I have been working in this field since 2017 creating drawings for various inventions and products across several industries such as manufacturing, electrical, architectural, and healthcare.
-I use CAD programs such as AutoCAD, Inventor, and OnShape to make the drawings.
+This repository serves to highlight a collection of patent illustrations I have created throughout my career as a Patent Illustrator.
+Since 2017, I have had the privilege of working in this field, producing detailed drawings for a diverse range of inventions and products across industries including manufacturing, electrical, architecture, and healthcare.
+My expertise in utilizing CAD software such as AutoCAD, Inventor, and OnShape enables me to deliver precise and high-quality illustrations tailored to the specific needs of each patent application.

 The example patents I have selected to showcase are listed below.
 Click *[HERE](https://github.com/msanders25/Patent-Drawings/blob/main/Patent%20Portfolio.pdf)* to view the patent drawings.